The National Water Model

 Output:

-All NWM output is stored in NetCDF format in one of three file types:
+All NWM output will be stored in NetCDF format in one of three file types:

 1. 1km gridded NetCDF (land surface variables and forcing)